Man2Dev/go-ollama/README.md

 ## idea
-- use cmake how to link with lamma-cpp fedora packages
+- use ollama cmake to link with lamma-cpp-devel cmake

 ~~test to see if we can just link `ollama serve` to `llama-cpp-server`.~~
 - remove ssh keys (try to use llama-cpp cilent which will use curl to grab model form Hugging Face)